Tiffeny Milbrett: FC Gold Pride

-International
+International career

 Milbrett was a member of the US-under 20 team from 1990 to 1993, and saw her first action with the United States women's national soccer team in 1991, against China.
 She scored her first goal with that selection in 1992, against Norway, and helped the team win the International Women's Tournament in France in 1993.
 She played a total of 21 games with the senior team during that period, and in 1995, she finally joined the senior team full-time.
 She was a member of the team that finished third at the World Cup that year in Sweden, and in 1996, she became a starter for the team that won the 1996 Olympic gold medal in Atlanta, scoring the game-winning goal in the gold medal game against China.
 In 1997, she set a women's national team record with five assists in a game against Australia, and in 1998, she was a member of the team that won the gold medal at the Goodwill Games.

 In 1999, she was the goal leader on the US team that won the World Cup, and in 2000 she helped the team obtain Olympic Games silver in Sydney.
 She was named the CONCACAF Offensive Player of The Year that same year, as well as Chevrolet's female athlete of the year.
 She was also nominated along with Hamm and Sun Wen for the first ever FIFA World Player of the Year award, and participated in the 2001 Nike Women's Cup.
 She also won the Chevrolet Female Athlete of the Year Award for the second time in a row in 2001.

+She stepped away from the national team in December 2003 due to philosophical differences with manager April Heinrichs.
+Milbrett preferred a more creative style of play to which she was more accustomed from her time at the University of Portland, while Heinrichs favored a more tactical brand of soccer which valued speed, athleticism and versatility.
+She argued, "My philosophy about the game, for instance, is that you have players out there who really do different things.
+You can't ask every player to do the same thing.
+That's why we have amazing midfielders, defenders, forwards and keepers.
+You can't ask them to be of the same mold."

-After women's national team coach, April Heinrichs resigned in February 2005 and was replaced by Greg Ryan, Milbrett returned to the national team, and finally earned her elusive 200th cap on June 30 in a friendly against rivals Canada in Virginia Beach, Virginia.
+After Heinrichs resigned in February 2005 and was replaced by Greg Ryan, Milbrett returned to the national team, and finally earned her elusive 200th cap on June 30 in a friendly against rivals Canada in Virginia Beach, Virginia.
 Her 100th goal came in Team USA's next match, a friendly against Ukraine in her hometown of Portland at Merlo Field.

-Matches and goals scored at World Cup and Olympic tournaments

-Tiffeny Milbrett competed as a member of US teams in three FIFA Women's World Cup: Sweden 1995, US 1999 and US 2003;